 A role within a team

 A role is a named bundle of responsibility: a set of things that must be owned, decided, or done, defined independently of who holds it.
 Product manager, designer, engineer, engineering manager.
-The discipline lives in keeping the role separate from the person who fills it and from the title on their contract, because those three drift apart constantly, and most confusion about "who does what" is really confusion about which of the three you are talking about.
+A role is distinct from the person who fills it and from the title on their contract, three things that drift apart over time.

 The idea that responsibility can be named and assigned as a thing apart from headcount runs through twentieth-century management practice, and it crystallised in the responsibility assignment matrix.
 The most durable form is RACI (Responsible, Accountable, Consulted, Informed), which traces to responsibility charting work in the 1950s, sometimes attributed to internal practice at firms like DuPont, and took on the "responsibility assignment matrix" name through the 1970s (Perfony).
 The point of RACI was always to clarify ownership for a piece of work without rewriting the org chart, which is exactly the role-versus-headcount line.